|Business Rating:||4.3 / 5|

 The Business Advantage Cash Rewards Mastercard will, however, give you the flexibility to earn 3% back on a category of your choice (gas, office supplies, travel, TV/telecom and wireless, computer service and business consulting services).
 This could potentially make the Bank of America card a little more worthwhile if you have a particularly high spend in one of those categories.
 The card also earns 2% back on dining purchases.

 An added benefit to this rewards scheme is you get to change your category once per month, giving you the flexibility to strategize your spending and continue to earn 3% back.
 Another unique offer is the ability to qualify for elevated rewards rates through Bank of America’s Preferred Rewards program (available to qualifying Bank of America or Merrill account holders).

 How to use the Blue Business Cash Card

-- Use the card for all your business purchases to earn a high rate of cash back (then consider switching to another card once you hit your $50,000 limit).
+- Use the card for all your business purchases to take advantage of the high flat cash back rate.

 - Take advantage of the card’s introductory APR on purchases to finance a purchase for your business.